JuliaGraphics/Luxor.jl/docs/src/basics.md

 A path is a sequence of lines and curves.
 A path can have subpaths, which can form holes.

 The `getpath()` function gets the current path as an array of elements, lines and curves.

 `getpathflat()` gets the current path as an array of lines with all curves flattened to line segments.

-This example uses `getpathflat()` to create a path from the outlines of the letter "N" and stores it in the `pathdata`.
-Then elements of this path that contain exactly two points are used to create a polygon, which is then drawn and outlined.
+The next example uses `getpathflat()` to create a path from the outline of the letter "N" and stores it in `pathdata`.
+Then all elements of this path that contain exactly two points are used to create a polygon, which is then drawn and outlined.

 ```@example
 using Luxor # hide